 2016 has been a year of greatness and losses for Africa.
 As an African journal, it is our duty to reminisce over the lives lived by well-known and well-liked Africans who passed away in the year.

+The year 2016 started with the loss of a royal, 101-year-old King Olubadan of Ibadan in Nigeria.
 The late Oba Samuel Odulana Odugade I ascended the throne in 2007 at the age of 93 making him the oldest person to have been crowned Olubadan in recent history.

 RASAQCONTINUITY¹ (rasaqcontinuit1) January 20, 2016

 The King’s death was follow by the passing of Guinea’s former prime minister Jean-Marie Doré who died in Conakry. > Jean-Marie Doré (1938-2016) Político guineano.
 Primer Ministro de Guinea (2010). pic.twitter.com/QRci2xMTsW

 El Hadj Mohamed Diallo

 Guinea was once again struck by the death of journalist, El Hadj Mohamed Diallo, who was shot and killed during clashes between rival factions of the West African nation’s main opposition party.